EightB1ts/uni-sync/README.md

 # Uni-Sync
 ### A Synchronization Tool for Lian Li Fan Controllers

 This tool allows you to configure the synchronization settings for Uni Fan controllers on any OS.
-No more booting into Windows to enable PWM or LED synchronization.
+No more booting into Windows to enable PWM or ARGB synchronization.
 - Enable/Disable Motherboard PWM Sync
 - Enable/Disable LED ARGB Header Sync
 - Manually Set Fan Speeds